dbolgheroni/i1-chat/README.md

   - *rabbitmq-c* is a very commom C lib for this and used to be hosted by *rabbitmq* project in GitHub itself, now it's maintained separately. *SimpleAmqpClient* is a wrapper for *rabbitmq-c* developed by the same author
   - had to build manually
   - the developer says that was based on *pika* (more on that below)
-- *stomp.js* for the protocol above WebSockets
+- *stomp.js* for the protocol above WebSocket
 - *Python* 3.10 for some quicker PoCs (aware that it's not what is being avaliated but commiting anyway)
 - *pika* lib to communicate to *RabbitMQ* using *Python*